Grendahl/t-rex-faq/README.md

 * The RTX 3090 is not LHR
 * If you have a Rev.1 3060 with the 470.05 driver on Windows it will not detect as LHR.
 You can use GPU-Z from TechPowerUp to see if your card has a LHR GPU, by looking in the GPU field of the main tab of the application.

+## What is LHR unlock dual mining mode?
+You can now mine ETH (~30% of full speed) and other coins (~70%) simultaneously with LHR cards using their full potential.
+Available combinations along with memory requirements:
+* ETH+ERGO (8GB+)
+* ETH+RVN (8GB+ on linux, 10GB+ on windows)
+* ETH+CFX (10GB+)
+See https://github.com/trexminer/T-Rex/wiki/LHR on how to set it up.
+WebUI is not updated yet to reflect second algo stats in dual mode, but will be in future.

 ## Why are some of my config.json settings not working?
 If you specify any commands in your batch file aside from --config conf.json you will not be able to change those you do specify beyond that.